Knowledge base

 and replace [url] with the address of the website you want to check.

-If the site uses Fastly or another similar caching system, you will see specific debugging information in the command output.
+If the website uses Fastly or another similar caching system, you will see specific debugging information in the command output.
 The details provided may include information about HTTP requests and responses, as well as information about the cache and performance.

 Has this FAQ been helpful?